OverviewKey FactsSymptomsCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careComplicationsFAQsReferences

 Symptoms Of Japanese Encephalitis

-Generally, patients suffering from JE do not present with any symptoms, but if there are symptoms, they will appear 5 to 15 days after being infected.
-In mild cases of Japanese encephalitis, individuals might only develop fever and a headache, but in more severe cases, serious symptoms can develop quickly.
+Generally, patients suffering from JE do not present with any symptoms, but if they are, they will appear 5 to 15 days after infection.
+The symptoms typically occur in the following 3 stages:

 • Headache